 Sleeping pad: A sleeping pad to fit many needs has to be durable, have a good R-Value and is not terribly expensive.
 The Ridge Rest SOlite (regular length), has an R-Value of 2.8 (early or mild winter is about the lowest you’d want to go without an additional pad), is reasonably comfortable and is durable.
 For 14 oz of weight and $30, a very reasonable choice in a pad.

 Pack: A versatile pack is somewhat difficult to obtain.
 The backpacking gear I am suggesting above is a little bulkier and heavier as it is performing multiple functions, but the pack also can’t be so big that is too unwieldy for a simple day hike or work trip from camp.
 The answer?
 The ULA Circuit.
 The Circuit is the little brother of the ULA Catalyst.
 The Catalyst is a workhorse pack and the Circuit is very similar.
-I love my Catalyst and the Circuit is the only pack the fits a past partner comfortably for backpacking (other than the Catalyst oddly enough).
+I love my Catalyst and the Circuit is the only pack the fits someone comfortably for backpacking (other than the Catalyst oddly enough).
 The Circuit ends up being a light backpack and large daypack.
 But it can be used for early winter overnights and winter day use activities (snowshoeing for example).
 Performing trail work?
 The ULA Circuit is durable and large enough to haul tools and other gear.
 If there was just one pack I had to own out of my entire kit, I can honestly say it would be this one.
 The pack weighs 2 bs 9 oz, less if stripped down a bit, and costs $235.